Nenniana/MLA-Helper/README.md

 6. Follow the 'Observations and Action Masks for a loaded model' instructions.
 7. Click 'Deploy MLA-Helper in Current Scene.'
 8. Follow 'Hookup Observations and Action Masks to project' instructions.
+9. Call 'RequestNewStep' from MLAHelperAgent whenever the agent and visualization should update.

+### General Steps
+#### General Setup
+1. Install package and dependencies.
+2. Install the 'MLA-Helper-Visualization' layer:
+   1. Click on any scene component.
+   2. Click on the 'Layer' dropdown.
+   3. Select 'Add Layer...'
+   4. Add 'MLA-Helper-Visualization' as layer 31.
+3. Remove layer 31 from all camera culling masks in the original project.

-### Observations and Action Masks for a loaded model
+#### Observations and Action Masks for a loaded model
 1. Fill out Observations and Action Masks:
    1. Action Masks:
       1. The action mask collection will be filled with the required action masks for the loaded model, as well as their branch and index.